At a glance

 The NIST 800-53 classification system can help organizations better understand the risks associated with their different data types and ensure that appropriate security measures are put in place.

 ISO 27001 is an information security management system set forth by the International Organization for Standardization (ISO).
-It focuses on data classification and provides organizations with a framework for categorizing sensitive information.
+It focuses on data classification and provides organizations with a framework for categorizing sensitive data.

 Data categorized under the ISO 27001 standard can include intellectual property, customer data, financial records, employee records, personal information, and any other type of confidential or sensitive data.

-This data classification system helps organizations choose appropriate security measures according to the value and sensitivity of the information they are collecting.
+This data classification framework helps organizations choose appropriate security measures according to data sensitivity and the value of the information they are collecting.
 It also ensures that companies adhere to both local and international regulations related to protecting personal data and privacy rights.

 Data classification is important because it helps keep sensitive data secure, decreases the chance of data breaches or misuse, and supports compliance with relevant data protection laws.